ispc-lab/STARE/README.md

 ```
 python tracking/test.py ostrack esot500mix --dataset_name esot_20_50
 ```
+Similar as `Trackers under PyTracking`, the results are by default in the folders `lib/test/tracking_results`.

 **Note:**
 - This doesn't work for **pred_OSTrack**.
 - The available `dataset_name` can refer to the experiment results listed in our paper.